PersiaML/tutorials/src/inference/index.md

 ## 6. Manage dense models on TorchServe

 To update dense model with sparse model, it can be managed by torchserve through its [management api].
-After generating the `.mar` file according to the above steps, its path can be sent to torchserve with [grpc client].
+After generating the `.mar` file according to the above steps, its path can be sent to torchserve with [grpc client](https://github.com/pytorch/serve/blob/master/ts_scripts/torchserve_grpc_client.py).